LineageOS/lineage_wiki/pages/utm-vm-on-apple-silicon-mac.md

 Please refer to [this](libvirt-qemu.html#select-the-target-to-build) to help select your target.

-{% include alerts/tip.html content="It is highly recommended to select one of the ARM architecture targets. x86 architecture targets will work in UTM virtual machine on Apple Silicon Mac too (in emulation mode instead of virtualization mode), however the performance will be much worse." %}
+{% include alerts/tip.html content="It is highly recommended to select one of the `ARM (64-bit only)` architecture targets.
+Other targets will work in UTM virtual machine on Apple Silicon Mac too (in emulation mode instead of virtualization mode), however the performance will be much worse." %}

-{% include alerts/important.html content="The `virtio_arm64` target does not boot in virtualization mode on Apple M2 and later SoCs." %}

 ## Start the build